 As a result, expats may experience culture shock in Denmark – despite the ostensible similarities between Danes, other Europeans and Americans, the particulars of Danish culture are easily misunderstood.

 English proficiency in Denmark is very high, and some large companies even adopt English as their company language.
 Public policy in Denmark is very much geared towards making expats feel as welcome as possible and many services are, at least in part, available in English.

 It is perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.

 All foreign residents are entitled to free or subsidised Danish language teaching provided by their local municipality.
 Expats can connect and integrate with their hosts more easily if they make at least some effort with the language.
 Furthermore, it can be stressful for expats to not understand what is going on around them – some familiarity with the language can alleviate this.

 From the ubiquitous hot dog stands to the New Nordic food of Noma, food and drink play a big part in Danish life.
 One of the most characteristic dishes is the Danish open sandwich, smørrebrød.
-Usually made with hard rye bread and topped with meat or fish and accompaniments (there are strict 'rules' about which accompaniments can go with which toppings).
+Usually made with rye bread and topped with meat or fish and accompaniments.
 These are usually eaten with a knife and fork.

 Service charges are included in restaurant bills and tipping is the exception rather than the rule.

-A key part of culture in Denmark is the concept of hygge, (pronounced “hooger”).
-While there is no direct translation of the word into English, it involves being comfortable and relaxed, for example with good food and friends.
+A key part of culture in Denmark is the concept of hygge (pronounced “hooger”).
+While there is no direct translation of the word into English, it involves being warm, cozy and relaxed, for example with good food and friends in front of the fireplace.
 Although difficult to define, hygge is important because its pursuit is considered by many to be a fundamental part of Danish culture.